untoldextacy/TheNoteTaker/README.md

 # Note Taker

 ## Description
-A simple note-taking application that allows users to write and save notes.
+A simple note-taking application that allows users to write, save, and delete notes.

 ## Installation